Charlie Ross: Offset Warehouse

 While Charlie Ross was studying her Masters at the Royal College of Art and trying to make her collections as ethically as possible, she realised something vital was missing.

 Looking for Azo-Free and Fair Trade Certified?
-See this material here.
-Want Low Energy, Low Impact Dyes, Low Water, No Genetically Modified Crops, VOC-Free?
-Go there.
+Find it here.
+Low Energy, Low Impact Dyes, Low Water, No Genetically Modified Crops, VOC-Free?
 Want all of the above?
 Check this blush pink Fairtrade Certified Cotton Chambray from India.
 It’s a winner.

 Discovering the right fabrics has been a labour of love, taking Charlie around the world.
-“The last sourcing job I did was in Thailand, which was unbelievable,” she recalls, affectionately.
+“The last sourcing job I did was in Thailand, which was unbelievable,” she recalls.
 “We found this hill tribe in the middle of nowhere ….”

 There’s an obvious pride in working with small, local co-operatives.
-Apart from finding a unique fabric, trade simultaneously creates value for crafts that have previously gone unrecognised as well as giving people, mainly women, ways of providing for their families.
+Apart from finding a unique fabric, trade also creates value for crafts that are going unrecognised or, in some cases, disappearing altogether.
+At the same time, selling their work gives craftspeople, mainly women, ways of providing for their families.

 But when you work with the small and the individual, there’s often a price.
 “Sometimes, fabrics will come and colours aren't quite the same or there's a banding because they've been dyeing the fabrics literally in buckets,” says Charlie.

-Whilst some clients embrace discrepancies, others don’t.
+Some clients embrace discrepancies, others don’t.
 But the mood is shifting.
-“Yes, we still come up against designers who are like ‘no, we need it to be completely consistent’”, she admits.
-“But I’ve seen huge changes.
-Now, it’s so much more about ‘wow, isn’t that a beautiful fabric’?”
+“Yes, we still come up against designers who are like 'no, we need it to be completely consistent’”, admits Charlie.
+“But I've seen huge changes.
+Now, it's so much more about 'wow, isn't that a beautiful fabric’?”